Holy Scripture

 The didactic writings are the 21 Epistles, sent by the Holy Apostles to Christians from the various communities outside Jerusalem.
 14 Epistles are written by St. Paul the Apostle, and the remaining 7 belong to the Apostles Peter, Luke, Judas and John.

 The last book of the NT, written by St. John the Evangelist, has a prophetic character and is called Revelation.
-The Apocalypse symbolically shows the Church founded by Jesus Christ, in his fight for the salvation of the world, a fight he will lead until the end of time.
+The Apocalypse symbolically shows the Church founded by Jesus Christ, in his struggle for the salvation of the world, a struggle that he will lead until the end of time.

 Synthesizing the character and value of Holy Scripture, St. Apostle Paul writes: "All Scripture is inspired by God and is useful for teaching, for reproof, for correction, for wisdom in righteousness, so that the man of God is perfect, well prepared for every good thing" (II Timothy 3.16-17).